-App ication Date:
+App plication Date:

-Perr nit Number:
+Perr Permit Number: Lot Number:

-Lot Number:
+Lot

-Sub livision (if applicable):
+Sub odivision (if applicable):

-Owı er (or applicant):
+Owı rner (or applicant):

-Add ress of Applicant:
+Add dress of Applicant:

-Pho e Number of Applicant:
+Pho one Number of Applicant:

-Stre t Address of Driveway:
+Stre eet Address of Driveway:

-1) The driveway will be inspected by the Driveway Inspector, who will ensure that the driveway is in compliance with Section 7 of the Brookline Subdivision Regulations.
+1) The driveway will be inspected by the Drivey compliance with Section 7 of the Brookline Sub ill ensure that the driveway is in

-2) The fee for a driveway permit, as established by the Brookline Board of Selectmen.
+2) The fee for a driveway permit, as established by the Brookline Selectbo oard.
 I have submitted this fee.

-3) Any necessary State permits such as Wetlands, Timber Cutting, and Curb Cut permits have already been obtained.
-Curb cuts need to be shown on the subdivision plans.
+3) Any necessary State permits such as Wetlands, obtained.
+Curb cuts need to be shown on the su • urb Cut permits have already been

-4) On any paved road, the driveway needs to be paved 15 feet from the edge of the road, or from the road to the property line, whichever distance is smaller, to encourage proper drainage and sedimentation & erosion control.
-This paving is required unless other specifications are made by the Town Road Agent as per Section 1800 of the Zoning Ordinance.
+4) On any paved road, the driveway needs to be p to the property line, whichever distance is sma erosion control.
+This paving is required unless as per Section 1800 of the Zoning Ordinance. ller, to encourage prop per drainage and sedimentation &

-re read and understand the above and Section 7 and Section 1800 (attached) which pertain to driveways. driveway that I propose is in compliance with those regulations.
+ave read and understand the above and Section 7 are driveway that I propose is in compliance with those ched) which pertain to driveways

-Sign ature of Applicant:
+Sigr nature of Applicant:

-Fee □ CASH Paid: □ CHECK #
+□ CAS Н

+Fee e Paid:(Date) ☐ CHE